hmrc/digital-engagement-platform-frontend/README.md

 *You need to be on the VPN*

-Ensure your service manager config is up to date, and run the following command:
+Ensure your Service Manager config is up to date, and run the following command:

 `sm --start DIGITAL_ENGAGEMENT_PLATFORM_ALL -r`